MicrosoftDocs/Viva/Viva/insights/advanced/analyst/copilot-query.md

 When you set up a [custom person query](./person-query.md), Copilot can suggest which specific metrics to use for your analysis, and even help you home in on the right questions to investigate.

-This feature is currently only available within person queries, but gradually we’ll be rolling it out to all analyst query types.
+This feature is currently only available within person queries, but gradually we’ll roll it out to all analyst query types.

 ## How to use Copilot with your query